nopnop2002/esp-idf-mirf/README.md

 # Throughput
 1 tick (10 MillSec) is required to send payload and receive ack packet.
+This has nothing to do with SPI bus speed.
 The maximum payload size of nRF24L01 is 32 bytes.
-This has nothing to do with SPI bus speed.
 The throughput of nRF24L01 is 3,200 bytes/sec.
-The data rate of nRF24L01 affects the radio range, but not the speed.
+RF data rate of nRF24L01 affects the radio range, but not the speed.

 # About Si24R1 clone
 Si24R1 is marketed as a nRF24L01 compatible.